-Both cancer therapy and acute myeloid leukemia (AML) can sometimes produce side effects.
+Both cancer therapy and acute myeloid leukemia (AML) can produce side effects.
 For most patients, side effects are temporary and subside once the body adjusts to therapy or when therapy is completed.
 For other patients, side effects can be more severe, sometimes requiring hospitalization.
 The side effects of chemotherapy may vary, depending on the drugs used and the overall health of the patient.

 Before you undergo treatment, talk with your doctor about potential side effects.
-Drugs and other therapies can prevent or manage many side effects.
+Medication and other therapies can prevent or manage many side effects.

 Side Effects and Complications

 Low blood cell counts.
 AML decreases the production of normal blood cells.
 In addition, chemotherapy is toxic to both normal blood cells and AML cells.
 The normal blood cells are eliminated from the marrow along with AML cells.
-For the patient, this results in a severe deficiency in
+For the patient, this can lead to:

 Patients may need red blood cell and platelet transfusions for a period of several weeks during treatment.
 After that, blood cell counts usually return to normal.

 Infection.
-During treatment for AML, the deficiency of neutrophils and monocytes (types of white cells) can lead to infection.
+During treatment for AML, the deficiency of neutrophils and monocytes (types of white blood cells) can lead to infection.
 The risk of infection may be increased because chemotherapy damages the lining of the mouth and intestines, making it easier for bacteria to enter the blood.
-When the white cell count is low and infection risk is increased, antibiotics are given to prevent or treat infection.
+When the white blood cell count is low and infection risk is increased, antibiotics are given to prevent or treat infection.
 White blood cell transfusions are generally not used for AML patients, so doctors sometimes use growth factors to help increase a patient’s white blood cell count.
 However, growth factors are used only in special circumstances, and routine use of these agents is not recommended.